 On the other hand, this method doesn’t require you to install any additional applications beforehand, so feel free to try it out.

-Prevent laptop theft and protect your files in the future
+How to prevent laptop theft and protect your files in the future?

 Enable Find My Device and track your laptop